p2pow/reverie/_posts/2022-12-13-Bitcoin-PoW.md

 PoW FTW!

-[1] You might not know the state of the blockchain initially, however, you know that *someone* decided the block header was valuable enough to perform a lot of *work* on it.
+[1] You might not know the state of the blockchain initially.
+However, you know that *someone* decided the block header was valuable enough to perform a lot of *work* on it.
 A double SHA-256 hash is applied to the block header (the pre-image).
 The PoW target ("difficulty") is defined in the block header itself (the 4-byte "Bits" field).
 This allows for PoW to be verified in *isolation*.. independent of blockchain state!
 This is, of course, what Bitcoin Core uses for its initial headers-only sync.

 PoW can be thought of "paying" for its own postage as block headers propagate around the network.
 PoW *cannot be censored* as Bitcoin uses a broadcast network.
 Among a sea of dishonest nodes, it only takes a *single* honest node to help you discover the most-accumulated chain of work.
 This is a form of [Sybil-resistance](https://en.wikipedia.org/wiki/Sybil_attack).